devtron-labs/devtron/docs/user-guide/deploying-application/image-labels-and-comments.md

 Users need to have super-admin permission to perform hard deletion of labels.
 {% endhint %}

-This action will make the label available for reuse in same or any other image.
+This action deletes the label and makes it available for reuse in same or any other image.

 1. Click the edit option.
 2. Use the (x) icon to permanently remove the label.
 This icon is available on the right-side of a label.